scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV_pySeg_workflow.rst

    :width: 1000
    :alt: Picking protocol

+It can be observed in the summary tab of the lower panel on the project interface that *2339* particles were picked.
+For the moment, let's ignore the box size displayed there, which is a default value required for some viewers to be different from zero.

 Results can be displayed with multiple viewers, like the one from plugin scipion-em-emantomo but, following the same structure considered to show the results on the `graphs protocol`_ and `fils protocol`_, we'll use the viewer from plugin scipion-em-tomo3d: